DanielSnor/Zpravobot.news/README.md

 # Zpravobot.news
-Zpravobot.news 📰🤖 (means Newsbot.news in Czech) is run by Daniel Šnor as a public utility 🖥️⌨️, which🪞popular and majority 🇨🇿 X/🐦 accounts bringing to 🐘 otherwise missing 📰, ⚽️🏒🏎️, information about 📱⌚️💻📡, 🎞️🎶🎭, and sometimes 🤣🤪.
+[Zprávobot.news](https://zpravobot.news) 📰🤖 (means Newsbot.news in Czech) is run by Daniel Šnor as a public utility 🖥️⌨️, which🪞popular and majority 🇨🇿 X/🐦 accounts bringing to 🐘 otherwise missing 📰, ⚽️🏒🏎️, information about 📱⌚️💻📡, 🎞️🎶🎭, and sometimes 🤣🤪.

 ## The mission
 This project is focused on developing the IFTTT applet filter script, which is used on the IFTTT server for bots (applets) and fulfils content for standard Mastodon server users.